-- b.
-Cardiology Units: minimum ratio of one nurse to three patients on day shift and one to four on night shift. - c.
-Acute care floors with blended (acute + IMC) patients: blended patient assignments are ratio of 1:3; only acute care patients is a ratio of 1:4.
+- a.
+Oncology units: minimum ratio of one nurse to three (1:3) patients. - b.
+Cardiology Units: minimum ratio of one nurse to three (1:3) patients on day shift and one to four on night shift. - Acute care floors with blended (acute + IMC) patients: blended patient assignments are ratio of 1:3; only acute care patients is a ratio of 1:4.